 Solar Panels and Weather Conditions

-As solar panels are normally attached to the roof, they need to be able to withstand and perform in all sorts of weather conditions.
+As solar panels are normally attached to the roof, they need to withstand and perform in all sorts of weather.
 Below is an overview of how they perform in some of the most common weather conditions.

 Given their electrical components, you may be concerned about how your solar panels will withstand rain.
 Rest assured that these panels are designed to deal with wetness and the impact of the rain.
 The rain may even help wash off some of the dirt and grime that has accumulated on your solar panels.

 Solar panels should also be able to withstand snow and ice.
 Production issues arise if snow accumulates to over 2 inches on your solar panels, blocking out photons.
-The annual production information you are given by your installer should include losses due to snow cover during the year, so there is no need to remove the snow.
+The annual production information your installer gives you should include losses due to snow cover during the year, so there is no need to remove it.
 Let Mother Nature take her course.

 It’s not uncommon for people to experience hail damage to their roofs, cars, or windows.
 However, it’s highly unlikely that your solar panels will be damaged by hail.
 Solar panels are built to withstand moderate hailstorms, and you likely won’t experience issues unless the hailstorm is unusually extreme.